jonduan/goodjekyll/_posts/2016-11-20-optimization-in-R.md

  - get_solution() returns the solution of a solved model for a given variable or group of variables

+## Solver

+Solvers are in different packages. ompr.ROI uses the ROI package which offers support for all kinds of solvers.

+ - with_ROI(solver = "glpk") solve the model with GLPK.
+Install ROI.plugin.glpk
+ - with_ROI(solver = "symphony") solve the model with Symphony.
+Install ROI.plugin.symphony
+ - with_ROI(solver = "cplex") solve the model with CPLEX.
+Install ROI.plugin.cplex
+ - ...
+See the ROI package for more plugins.

 ## Source

 And I knew this from a great blog [Yet Another Math Programming Consultant](http://yetanothermathprogrammingconsultant.blogspot.ca/search?updated-max=2016-09-07T12:43:00-04:00&max-results=10&start=26&by-date=false) in Amsterdam.